Robert-van-Engelen/Forth500/manual.md

       ROT WRITE-FILE ?ior
       CLOSE-FILE DROP ;

-Executing `tcopy FLOATEXT.FTH` copies the Forth source code transmitted from tape to the new file `FLOATEXT.FTH` on the current drive.
+Executing `tcopy FLOATEXT.FTH` copies the Forth source transmitted from tape to the new file `FLOATEXT.FTH` on the current drive.

 ### File errors